Dave-DigiMim/Device-Management/README.md

 #### Directory: `assets`
 ##### hifiberry-alsactl.restore
-Found in `i2s` subdirectory.
+Found in `assets` subdirectory.
 This file exposes a soundcard device configuration to the operating system, enabling volume control.
 It is used by `pt-device-manager` when it detects that I2S has been enabled via the daemon for the first time, whereby it reboots to enable.
 This operation is only required once, so a 'breadcrumb' file is created to indicate that this has been completed.
+This is **only** used in conjunction with pi-topHUB v1, as I2S is handled automatically on pi-topHUB v2.

 #### Directory: `poweroff`
 ##### poweroff-v1(.c), poweroff-v2
-These programs (written in C and Python respectively) are used to send a message directly to the relevant pi-top hub to trigger a full system hardware shutdown.
+These programs (written in C and Python respectively) are used to send a message directly to the relevant pi-topHUB to trigger a full system hardware shutdown.

 #### Directory: `tests`
 ##### pt-device-manager-req-test